Previous Cleantech Events

 From Commodities to Cleantech: Building Canada’s Clean Economy

-Sustainable Development Technology Canada and Cleantech Group are joining forces to create a premier one-day executive conference all about Canada’s clean economy.
-SDTC Cleantech Focus Canada will be where industry leaders, cleantech visionaries, and corporate executives gather to get the download on the state of cleantech innovation in Canada, set the agenda for 2012, and make the connections that will drive their businesses forward.
+Sustainable Development Technology Canada and Cleantech Group joined forces to create a premier one-day executive conference all about Canada’s clean economy.
+SDTC Cleantech Focus Canada was where industry leaders, cleantech visionaries, and corporate executives gathered to get the download on the state of cleantech innovation in Canada, set the agenda for 2012, and make the connections that will drive their businesses forward.

 Cleantech Group China Tour 2011